 Things to consider before undertaking a CT scan

-You will be asked to remove any jewellery or metal objects prior to the CT scan.
+You will be asked to remove any jewellery or metal objects prior to the scan.
 You may also be asked to remove clothing and wear a gown during the procedure.
 You will be asked to lie still on a table while the CT scanner takes images of the area being studied.
-The CT scanner is large and circular and moves around you as it takes pictures.
-During the CT scan, you may hear buzzing or clicking noises as well as see flashes of light.
-The technologist performing the scan will be able to see and hear you at all times during the procedure via an intercom system in the CT scan room.
+The scanner is large and circular and moves around you as it takes pictures.
+During the scan, you may hear buzzing or clicking noises as well as see flashes of light.
+The technologist performing the scan will be able to see and hear you at all times during the procedure via an intercom system in the scan room.

-Once the CT scan is complete, you will be able to get off the table and dress.
+Once the scan is complete, you will be able to get off the table and dress.
 In some cases, a contrast dye may be used during your CT scan.
 Contrast dye is injected into your vein through an intravenous (IV) line in your arm before the CT scanning begins.
 The contrast helps highlight certain areas inside your body and makes them easier to read on the CT images.
 If contrast dye is used, you may feel flushed or warm during or after its injection; this feeling should quickly go away.

 CT Scan at Aarthi Scans and Labs

 Aarthi Scan and Labs is the most affordable diagnostic service provider in India and transparency is our motto.
 As a routine, we charge lesser prices at night time (8 PM to 12 midnight, all through the year) to help patients in need.